BedrockStreaming/RedisMessageBroker/README.md

 ### inspector

-Inspector methods allow you to count the messages in ready or prosessing in a queue.
+Inspector methods allow you to count the messages in ready or processing in a queue.

 ```
 use M6Web\Component\RedisMessageBroker;